Jill Dando: Opening statements

-Barry George's trial for the murder of Jill Dando began at the Old Bailey in early May 2001.
-Opening statements from the lead prosecution lawyer Orlando Pownall Q.C. outlined how George had "an exaggerated interest" in television personalities and firearms, and that photographic evidence regarding his obsession with celebrities had been recovered from his apartment.
-Pownall Q.C. went on to describe how police had recovered a photo of George posing with a blank firing pistol, similar to the weapon police believed was used in Dando's murder, and how George had been picked out of an identity parade by two different neighbours of Dando as the man they had seen acting suspiciously opposite her house in Gowan Avenue on the morning of the murder.
-Authorities had also found several cut out newspaper articles regarding Dando's murder in George's apartment, along with handwritten lists of names and personal details of various other British celebrities.
-Pownall Q.C. added that forensic examination of a jacket seized from George's apartment found firearms residue inside a pocket of the same type that was detected on Dando's dead body, and was believed to have originated from the detonation of the percussion cap of the bullet that killed her.
+George's trial began at the Old Bailey in early May 2001.
+Opening statements from the lead prosecution lawyer, Orlando Pownall QC, outlined how George had "an exaggerated interest" in television personalities and firearms, and that photographic evidence regarding his obsession with celebrities had been recovered from his apartment.
+Pownall went on to describe how police had recovered a photo of George posing with a blank-firing pistol, similar to the weapon police believed was used in Dando's murder, and how he had been picked out of an identity parade by two different neighbours of Dando as the man they had seen acting suspiciously opposite her Gowan Avenue home on the morning of the murder.
+Authorities had also found several cut-out newspaper articles regarding Dando's murder in George's apartment, along with handwritten lists of names and personal details of various other British celebrities.
+Pownall added that forensic examination of a jacket seized from George's apartment found firearm discharge residue inside a pocket of the same type that was detected on Dando's body, and was believed to have originated from the detonation of the percussion cap of the bullet that killed her.